euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Topic Modeling.md

 ### Multinomial distribution

-A generalization of the binomial to a higher dimension space.
+A generalization of the binomial two-dimensional space to a higher dimension space.
+Having a three-dimensional space, for example as the one described above, the generalization of the rule computes the following formula:

+$$
+\frac{}{}x^{a-1}y^{}
+$$

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDM5NTEzOTgsMjE0NDQ2NDUxNywtMT
+eyJoaXN0b3J5IjpbLTE2NDkyOTMyNzcsMjE0NDQ2NDUxNywtMT
 c5Njg4NjUwMSwtMTc4MjcwNjYyMV19
 -->